 With over 16,000 public libraries in the United States, public libraries are embedded in communities of all types and sizes and are often described as serving community members for a lifetime.
 Public librarians are staunch defenders of the rights of citizens to have free access to information, and they are committed to making libraries the great equalizers in their communities.

-According to the American Library Directory, 2015-2016, there are approximately 8,152 special libraries or information centers (including government and armed forces organizations, law firms, medical organization, and religious institutions) in the United States, and their missions vary from curating specialized collections such as that of a presidential or museum library, to providing research support to staff at a hospital or to business analysts in an international consulting company.
+According to the American Library Directory, 2017-2018, there are approximately 6,256 special libraries or information centers (including those in government and armed forces organizations, law firms, medical organization, and religious institutions) in the United States, and their missions vary from curating specialized collections such as that of a presidential or museum library, to providing research support to staff at a hospital or to business analysts in an international consulting company.